Midwest Metalsmiths Ninth-Annual Art Show

 The Midwest Metalsmiths show is an important annual business opportunity for artists like Miller, but she also sees it as a way for the nonprofit to promote its mission: “Getting out in the community is really important to us,” she says.
 The organization provides networking, workshops and mentorship opportunities for artists, educates the community, and raises scholarship funds for metalsmithing students (university and youth levels).
 The show is also an important opportunity for emerging artists.
 A handful of entrants will only show at this specific event.
 “It’s a great opportunity to discover a studio artist who only exhibits once a year,” says Miller.

 Looking ahead, Miller says Midwest Metalsmiths is becoming more dynamic in its outreach and networking opportunities among artists.
 It is also focusing on connections with other art-focused organizations.
 For example, through a collaboration with Craft Alliance, a juried exhibition called “Hidden Treasures” has been launched and is open to artists from across the United States.
 Details on the call for entry and exhibition can be found at midwest-metalsmiths.org/events.

 As for the annual art show, it had a waiting list for exhibitors this year.
 That popularity is a sure sign this ancient art form still shines brightly among today’s artists.

 Read on for a full list of artists that will be exhibiting at the event:

 Allison Norfleet Bruenger

-Featured photo of Brooch by Wendy Walsh and courtesy of Midwest Metalsmiths.
+Featured photo of Brooch by artist Wendy Walsh.
+Earrings by artist Kelly Miller.
+Necklace by artist Kathryn Bowman.
+All images courtesy of Midwest Metalsmiths.